This Simple Cast review gives an IN-DEPTH look at all the features offered by this podcast hosting platform. It is BEST for beginners because…

 Simplecast also gives you socio-economic information about your listeners.

-Let me talk about each one of them: This graph displays the different listening methods of your audience.
+This graph displays the different listening methods of your audience.
 This can be filtered down to the exact app, web player, OS, and browser they use.

 In this section, you will know the devices they used.
 You can even see the exact model when you toggle the Device Details.